 Are You Confused About Muscle Confusion?

-But if you’re new to the CrossFit world or are thinking about joining a gym, learning about how muscle confusion works will be one of your first steps when understanding your Workouts of the Day (WODs).
+But if you’re new to the Functional Fitness world or are thinking about joining a gym, learning about how muscle confusion works will be one of your first steps when understanding your Workouts of the Day (WODs).
 The first thing you’ll notice is that these movements are functional and focus on involving multiple muscle groups as opposed to isolation exercises like curls and presses.

 And in case you’re really green (and eager!), here’s a quick refresher:

-What is CrossFit?
+What is Functional Fitness?

-What are the components of CrossFit workouts?
+What are the components of Functional Fitness workouts?

 1. Monostructural - metabolic conditioning (cardio)